A Brief Discussion as to Why We Keep the Sabbath Day

 Christ kept the Sabbath, but defined it properly in what the Jews considered His breaking of the Sabbath – Matt 12:1-8; Mk 2:23-28.
 Here Christ in no way acknowledges He was breaking the Sabbath, and condemns His enemies for their defining of the Sabbath (in their legalistic traditions which missed the weightier matters of the law) when He alone is sovereign over it.

-Further, non-Jews were encouraged to keep the Sabbath in Is 56:3-7.
+Further, non-Jew proselytes were encouraged to keep the Sabbath in Is 56:3-7.

-Some say Col 2:16 removes the keeping of the Sabbath day; but here the “Sabbath” word is plural and is listed amongst other ceremonial laws, which indicates it is referring to ceremonial Sabbaths (jubilee, etc.).
+Finally, some say Col 2:16 removes the keeping of the Sabbath day; but here the “Sabbath” word is plural and is listed amongst other ceremonial laws, which indicates it is referring to ceremonial Sabbaths (jubilee, etc.).
 Rom 14:5-6 also regards Jewish holy, or ceremonial, days.
+Or it could be argued it refers to keeping a Sabbath day differently, in not observing the detailed rudiments of the Jewish Sabbath (like traveling only small distances), or observing a Lord's Day Sabbath instead of the seventh day Jewish one.